Planning / Community Development

 Code and Permitting Assistance

-All communities require codes, permits, and regulations in order to meet federal and state requirements to implement comprehensive plans and conduct business in a fair, consistent fashion.
-It is sometimes impossible for smaller jurisdictions to keep up with the ever-changing laws that apply to their community.
+All communities require codes, permits, and regulations in order to meet federal and state requirements; to implement comprehensive plans; and conduct business in a fair, consistent, and legally defensible fashion.
+It is sometimes impossible for smaller jurisdictions to keep up with the ever-changing laws that apply to their communities.
 CWCOG staff specializes in these areas to aid local jurisdictions in meeting new or amended statutes.
 Our expertise includes:

 - Critical areas compliance and permit reviews

 - State Environmental Policy Act administration and Shoreline Management Act

 Grant Application Development